 Thank you drama guys and your ZDDT for this theatre that unites the community and their leaders.
 This drama has led me to finally meet my Councillor.
 Thank you ZDDT, please do the same to other corners of Bulawayo and beyond,” said Khumalo.

 Nomsa Phirialso added a voice to the growing chorus, “I am glad that the Councillor was listening to the words of wisdom, which told him to remain the servant of the people not a boss.
 Councillors are also corrupt and sometimes come back to the people when they want to be re-elected into offices to do more corruption.
-And I am telling you the truth that our Councillor rarely comes to us and he is not always here for us when we are being harassed by some corrupt council officials.”
+And I am telling you the truth that our Councillor rarely comes to us and he is not always here for us when we are being harassed by some corrupt council officials. have a peek here”

 Her sentiments were echoed by those of Thebiso Moyo, “Yes, the drama is in practical action and must be praised for touching everything.
 Thank you ZDDT for this, please keep up the good work and keep us informed with your dramas.
 You have made my day.
 Please come again, we appreciate your efforts, ‘lingadinwa la kusasa’ literally meaning that don’t get tired even tomorrow.”